Posted by Darryl Payne in Local Events

 Master quilters spend years practicing their craft and perfecting techniques.
 At this year's A Mountain Quiltfest, you'll have the opportunity to discover the secrets of creating stunning designs and piecing together traditional scrap quilts, as well as practical tips for quilting success.

-Renowned instructors from across the country include Marsha McCloskey, Hollis Chatelain, and Cindy Blackberg, as well as eight others.
-Classes begin March 17 and continue throughout the event.
+Renowned instructors from across the country include Marsha McCloskey, Hollis Chatelain, and Cindy Blackberg, and others.
+Register for various classes offered that continue throughout the event.
 Registration is required.

 Saturday evening brings a truly special gift, with a lecture by television personality and quilting trainer Eleanor Burns.
 Eleanor is the pioneer of many of today's most popular techniques, and is perhaps best known for her “Quilt in a Day” series.
 She brings a unique insight to the stage for an entertaining and informative look at the art that will prove beneficial to both beginners and advanced quilters alike.